 What Is the Wrongful Death Lawsuit Process?

-You have six years after your loved one’s death to file a wrongful death lawsuit.
+You have three years after your loved one’s death to file a wrongful death lawsuit.
 Negotiating with insurance companies is generally the first step after you submit your claim.
 Working with an attorney is especially important for this step because insurance providers try to avoid paying any damage and if they agree, the value is usually way below what you are entitled to.
 An experienced lawyer is familiar with how insurance companies operate and can efficiently negotiate.
 Involving an attorney can also compel the insurance company to reach a settlement outside of court rather than having to go to trial.

 What Compensation May I Recover?